- standing beside people with disability by assisting them to advocate their own interests

 If we can’t help you, we will tell you why and refer you to another service if possible.

 Systemic advocacy works towards making positive, system-wide change for a whole group of people.
 The ‘system’ can be legislation or laws, government policy or community attitudes.

 We want to introduce, influence and secure positive long-term changes in society.
 Our aim is to remove barriers and tackle practices that discriminate to make sure the rights, interests and well-being of people with disabilities are achieved, upheld and protected.
 This is in line with our vision of a community where all people have a full and valued life with the freedom to make their own choices.

 We work with other Western Australian (metropolitan, rural and regional) disability agencies, advocacy agencies and key government and non-government stakeholders.
 We lobby for changes to legislation, policy and service delivery for people with disabilities.

 We build capacity through programs such as our peer support project and other projects to build leadership and innovation by people with disabilities.
-We send out regular updates via MailChimp to all members as well as a quarterly newsletter to keep you updated on the campaigns and projects we are involved in.
+We send out regular updates via MailChimp to all members and a monthly newsletter to keep you updated on the campaigns and projects we are involved in.